-This is a one-day hybrid staff development conference aimed to support educators from universities in the South-West to improve their understanding of inclusive education and Universal Design for Learning (UDL).
+This one-day hybrid staff development conference aimed to support educators from universities in the South-West to improve their understanding of inclusive education and Universal Design for Learning (UDL).
 There will be keynote speakers on the importance of UDL, presentations and workshops led by the University of Bath, University of Bristol, Cardiff University, and University of Exeter, as well as a poster display on projects following the themes of the conference.

 The keynote presentations by Prof Nicola Martin and Dr Heather Sears, as well as the presentations by University of Bristol, University of Bath, and University of Exeter were recorded.
 Please see the link below to view these recordings – the timings for each section is in the description of the video.
 CC and transcript available.